wiktor-falek/tiedye-ecommerce/README.md

 ## Goal
-The goal of this projects is to learn a new set of tools, and to make a production grade ecommerce website.
+The goal of this projects is to learn a new set of tools, and to make a production grade project.

 ### Tech Stack
 - TypeScript